Next Presentation

 FOR A PRESENTATION ON:

 We have a "Book Buying Partnership" with our local, Pasadena treasure, Vroman's Bookstore.
-If you would like to pre-order Dr. Nelson's book using this link, it will be available for you at the April 22 meeting where Dr. Nelson can sign it for you.
+If you would like to pre-order Dr. Gallagher's and/or Dr. Waugh's books using this link, it will be available for you at the September 23 meeting where our speakers can sign them for you.
 And there are no shipping charges to pay!

 Please be sure to follow all instructions on the order page so that your book will be ready for you at the meeting.